Cloudxtreme/Contiki-BBS/platform/c64/README.txt

   $ ls

 1.)
-Create a folder where you are going to have your Contiki and Contikiprojects sourcetrees
+Create a folder where you are going to keep your Contiki and Contiki BBS sources.

   $ mkdir src